khulnasoft-lab/design.khulnasoft.com/contents/brand-design/visual-design/brand-illustrations.md

 ---
-name: Marketing illustrations
+name: Illustrations
 ---

 <figure-img alt="GitLab illustration banner sample" label="Illustration sample" src="/img/brand/marketing-illustrations.png"></figure-img>

+Illustrations are a form of brand storytelling, adding clarity and context to complex ideas.
+Illustrations elevate the messaging, so they are typically accompanied by copy; the two together are necessary and should balance and complement one another.

-[Illustrations](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/tree/master/design/_resources/_designer-resources/assets/illustration-library) are the primary visual tool that we use throughout our marketing materials to depict GitLab’s values, features, user outcomes, and abstract concepts.
-The illustrations are an extension of our unique iconography system, and both reinforce our brand personality and are inspired by our values in the following ways:
+Our marketing illustrations are an extension of our custom iconography system, and they reinforce our brand personality, company values, and product in the following ways:

-- Overlapping elements with overlays, which highlight collaboration and transparency
-- Intentional color application, driven by results
-- Motion and dashed lines that represent efficiency and iteration
+- **Speed and movement** are conveyed through lines and gradients.
+By creating motion in our static work, we show efficiency and a sense of forward momentum.
+- **Linework** is inspired by lines of code, which grounds the illustration in our product.
+- **UI-centric iconography** is incorporated throughout an illustration.
+- **Dashed lines** speak to our iterative processes.
+- **Combining elements** shows collaboration and how multiple systems are working alongside one another.
+- **Inviting elements**, such as color and diversity, add vibrancy and life to the story.

 ### Construction

-An illustration typically accompanies copy; the two together are necessary and should balance and complement one another.
-An illustration should elevate the message and act as a form of brand storytelling, adding clarity and context to complex ideas.

-When building illustrations, use this [template](https://gitlab.com/gitlab-com/marketing/corporate_marketing/corporate-marketing/-/blob/master/design/_resources/_designer-resources/assets/illustration-library/_artwork/gitlab-illustration-source-file-1.7.ai) and adhere to the following guidelines to maintain visual consistency:
+When building illustrations, adhere to the following guidelines to maintain visual consistency:

-1. **Solid-filled shapes and Charcoal linework** are combined and balanced throughout.
+1. **Linework** creates the overall foundation of an illustration.
+   1. A single stroke weight should be used consistently throughout any asset.
+   1. Discretion should be used to ensure that lines appear thin; in general, lines can be set to 2px for digital assets and 15px for large print assets (such as event booths).
-1. **Shapes** add weight to the piece and create the overall composition of the illustration.
+1. **Solid shapes** add weight to the illustration and fill out the form laid out from the linework of the piece.
    1. A single shape can also be used as a background element to ground the visual.
-In this case, the illustration should break out of the container.
+In this case, the illustration should break out of the container shape.
-1. **Lines** are used for key areas of focus in the piece.
-   1. Lines are 2px in weight.
+   1. Solid shapes can be added to icons to create contrast.
+   1. Solid shapes can also be used as background elements to add texture or fill out negative space.
-1. **Detail** should be minimal, but added for context.
+1. **Detail** should be purposeful by providing additional context to the overall story.
-   1. Secondary lines that depict motion use Purple 04s.
-1. **Backgrounds** are typically white or a solid shape filled with Purple 02s.
-   1. If working with a dark background, the illustration should be placed on a gradient-filled circle that provides ample contrast for the illustration.
-   1. The background shape should have two corners with a border radius of 150px.
+   1. Additional lines, shapes, and gradients can be incorporated to depict motion and direction.
-1. **Corners** use a mix of angles and curves.
-Rounded corners are used sparingly as a small addition of personality; the radius should be consistent throughout the illustration.
+1. **Corners** use a mix of angles and curves to create a dynamic visual.
-1. **Color** is used intentionally, with white and purples from the [secondary palette](https://drive.google.com/file/d/1kCcvxYMKPkDCEFQd6imQcHhFGC14Hgte/view?usp=sharing) making up the majority of the composition.
-The remaining colors in that palette are used as highlights and accents to differentiate objects within the illustration.
+   1. Generally, a curved corner radius should be 25-30% of the width of the square.
+   1. For shapes with a curve applied to all corners, the radius should be 5-10%.
+1. **Color** should be used intentionally to communicate different aspects and features; use colors that resonate with our product to pull the story of the illustration forward.

 <figure-img alt="GitLab illustration sample" label="Illustration sample" src="/img/brand/illustrations.svg" width="480"></figure-img>